isc-projects/bind9/doc/arm/reference.rst

    :tags: server, query
    :short: Specifies a per-listener quota for active connections.

-    The option specifies a per-listener quota for active connections.
+    This option specifies a per-listener quota for active connections.

 .. namedconf:statement:: streams-per-connection
    :tags: server, query
    :short: Specifies the maximum number of concurrent HTTP/2 streams over an HTTP/2 connection.

-    The option specifies the hard limit on the number of concurrent HTTP/2 streams over an HTTP/2 connection.
+    This option specifies the hard limit on the number of concurrent HTTP/2 streams over an HTTP/2 connection.

 Any of the options above could be omitted.
 In such a case, a global value